bstadick/MauiNUnitRunner/README.md

             TestDynamicPage page = new TestDynamicPage(runner);

             // Set test page as main page
-            MainPage = new NavigationPage(page);
+            return new Window(new NavigationPage(page));
         }
     }
     ```

 6. It is recommended to build the .NET MAUI app project in **Debug**.
 NUnit will not be able to work correctly on some platforms in **Release** builds.
-7. To add more or change tests that are loaded or change test settings, create and set a new `TestDynamicPage` as the `App.MainPage` or directly access the underlying `INUnitTestRunner` from the `TestDynamicPage.TestRunner` property.
+7. To add more or change tests that are loaded or change test settings, create and set a new `TestDynamicPage` using `Application.Current.OpenWindow(Window)` or directly access the underlying `INUnitTestRunner` from the `TestDynamicPage.TestRunner` property.

 ### Test Listener